eye1985/importer/README.md

 By default:

-- Loads the JS files async and defere.
+- Loads the JS files async and defere, sequentially.
-- JS is loaded sequantially.
 - CSS files are loaded async and results in an inline style tag.